 Mind you, there were lots of people selling Time Management 1.0 solutions: rigid sets of detailed practices that worked fine for an author or trainer who had decided that they should work for everyone… if only they could follow the detailed regimen.
 But none of these regimens worked for me, and no-one was willing to show me how to come up with a system of my own.

 I whined and complained for a long time – too long – and then I started writing just to get things off my chest.

-Now, several later, I have written over 500 posts and articles, led live and online training programs, and spoken at a number of international conferences.
+Now, several years later, I have written a book, plus over 500 posts and articles, led live and online training programs, and spoken at a number of international conferences.
 What I have most enjoyed are the discoveries I have made, and how quickly they continue to come because I am not alone in wanting to share the best ideas so that we can all find easier and better ways to improve.
 In my mind, that goes for all of us who work for a living, including farmers in Ghana, programmers in India, technicians in Indonesia and nurses in Mexico City.

 Their way will not look exactly like my way, but that’s the point of Time Management 2.0: we need to find our own habits, practices and rituals for managing ourselves and our time.
 To pull it off, we need some common principles that: